 As for my modifications, I swapped out the buttermilk for my homemade dairy-free version, reduced the oil, upped the cinnamon, and subbed whole wheat pastry flour for part of the white flour.
 The recipe also said to grease and flour the loaf pan, but I opted to grease and “sugar” it.
 The resultant loaf seemed absolutely perfect in texture and moisture.

-I changed the name to “Honey-Kissed” rather than Honey … though it contains a good dose of the sweet stuff this bread is just lightly sweet in nature.
+Though it contains a good dose of honey, this bread is just lightly sweet in nature.
 It actually makes excellent toast, slathered with almond or peanut butter or drizzled with just a bit more honey, or a slightly indulgent PB & J (my husband’s favorite format).
 For a vegan alternative, light agave nectar should work equally well substituted 1:1 for the honey.

 - Grease and flour or sugar a 9 x 5 inch loaf pan.